Philip-Norell/portfolio/index.md

 # About me

-Welcome to my portfolio!
-I'm a GIS technician specializing in Enterprise and Web GIS.
+I'm an early GIS professional in Enterprise and Web GIS.
 I enjoy solving difficult problems with a bit of research, a bit of code, and a bit of elbow grease!

-I'm passionate about urban design, and I'm looking to work and live in a forward-thinking city I can be proud of as a resident and an employee.
+I'm looking to contribute my skills to forward-thinking city I can be proud of as a resident and an employee.
 Please feel free to explore the tabs below!

 <style>
 /* Container Adjustments */